The 20th Annual, 2017 Dates for Hunting: August 30th – September 4th

 - The DJJD Committee is not responsible for any personal injury or accident incurred hunting for or retrieving the horseshoe.
 The horseshoe is placed with safety in mind.
 Closely monitor children in your party.
 Please hunt responsibly.

 When the horseshoe is found, the winner must immediately notify Tim Freeland (507-581-5038).
 Tim will arrange to meet you and confirm the shoes authenticity.
 There is only 1 horseshoe like this one in the world.
 Only past winners are aware of the markings on its backside.
-You must be present at the DJJD Committee meeting the Tuesday Sept 6th 2016 at 7pm at Jesse James Lanes to receive your check.
+This is how it is verified.
+You must be present at the DJJD Committee meeting the Tuesday Sept 5th 2017 at 7pm at J. Grundy’s Reub N’ Stein to receive your check.
+It’s one of the huge checks you see on TV (but you can’t keep the big version).

 - There is no cost for this event but you do need to register this years DJJD button to claim the FULL prize.